rolandtoth/AdminOnSteroids/README.md

 A new pagelist action is added to the items as the last item, named as "#" plus the template name.
 Note that this template edit link doesn't respect the target you've set in the module settings, clicking on them always load the template edit page in the same page (you can use the middle mouse button to open in a new tab).
 Long-click can be used to open it in a modal window.

-*Template edit link when hovering on page title:*
+*Template edit link when hovering on a page title:*

 ![TemplateEditLink](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-templateeditlink.png "TemplateEditLink")